Dental composite: Hybrid filler

 Hybrid filler contains particles of various sizes with filler load of 75-85% by weight.
 It was designed to get the benefits of both macrofilled and microfilled fillers.
 Resins with hybrid filler have reduced thermal expansion and higher mechanical strength.
 However, it has higher polymerisation shrinkage due to a larger volume of diluent monomer which controls viscosity of resin.

 Nanofilled filler

 Nanofilled composite has a filler particle size of 20-70 nm Nanoparticles form nanocluster units and act as a single unit.
 They have high mechanical strength similar to hybrid material, high wear resistance, and are easily polished.
 However, nanofilled resins are difficult to adapt to the cavity margins due to high volume of filler.

 Bulk filler

 Bulk filler is composed of non-agglomerated silica and zirconia particles.
 It has nanohybrid particles and filler load of 77% by weight.
 Designed to decrease clinical steps with possibility of light curing through 4-5mm incremental depth, and reduce stress within remaining tooth tissue.
 Unfortunately, it is not as strong in compression and has decreased wear resistance compared to conventional material.

+Recently, nanohybrid fillers have seen wide interest.